Help center

 How to use it

-What to upload, how to get the best walkthrough.
+What to submit, how to get the best translation.

-Yes — everything you’ve analyzed is on your Past analyses page.
-You can also print or save a summary as a PDF from any analysis (email is on the roadmap, not in this release).
+Yes.
+Every scan-report explanation, comparison, and pathology decode is saved to your Past analyses page (they all live in your browser’s localStorage, not on our servers).
+You can also print or save a summary as a PDF from any analysis page (email is on the roadmap, not in this release).

 Accuracy & limits